vuejs/v2.vuejs.org/src/guide/components.md

 })
 ```

-Note the `activate` hook is only used for dynamic component swapping - it does not affect static components and manual insertions with instance methods.
+Note the `activate` hook is only respected during dynamic component swapping or the initial render for static components - it does not affect manual insertions with instance methods.

 ### `transition-mode`